Hackathonzx/web3mentor/README.md

-# Gamified Web3 Onboarding Platform
+# Gamified Web3 Onboarding Platform - web3mentor

-SoulPortal is an incentive-based learning portal designed to onboard users into the world of Web3 through gamified quests, mentorship programs, and decentralized governance.
+web3mentor is an incentive-based learning portal designed to onboard users into the world of Web3 through gamified quests, mentorship programs, and decentralized governance.
 Leveraging Soulbound Tokens (SBTs) as immutable proof of achievement, SoulPortal rewards users for learning, engaging, and contributing to the community.

 # Table of Contents
 1. Features